-116. Concepts of Biology: Animal Behavior
+116. Animal Behavior

 Why do the cardinals on campus perch at the tops of trees and chirp so loudly?
-Why do earthworms emerge from the ground when it rains?
 Why do some killer whales hunt in packs and others hunt singly?
-This course is designed for students who want to better understand the mechanisms, evolution, and consequences of animal (including human) behavior.
+This course is designed to help students better understand the mechanisms, evolution, and consequences of animal (including human) behavior.
 Topics such as communication, foraging, orientation, reproduction, and social behavior will be covered.
-In addition to gaining insight into animal behavior, you will also obtain a broader understanding of science, the scientific method, and some of the unanswered questions in the study of animal behavior.
-The lectures of this class will be supplemented by hands-on experiments, live animal observations, and film clips to gain a deeper understanding for animal behavior and the scientific method.
-There will be one required weekend field trip during the class, but students will have a few choices among which to choose.
+In addition to gaining insight into animal behavior, students will also obtain a broader understanding of science, the scientific method, and some of the unanswered questions in the study of animal behavior.
 Four class hours per week.

-118. Concepts of Biology: Genes, Genomes, and Society
+118. Genes, Genomes, & Society

-Students will consider the impact of genetic information on both individuals and various aspects of society, with a particular focus on human health and disease.
+Students will consider the impact of genetic information on both individuals and various aspects of society with a particular focus on human health and disease.
 The course begins with an introduction to human genetics, which will serve as background for discussion of aspects of the human condition that have a genetic basis as well as uses of genome sequence information.
 In addition to learning the underlying biology, discussions will include related societal, ethical, and policy topics.